 From twin-mom.com and my family, I wish you Happy Holidays, Merry Christmas, and good health to you and your family in the New Year!

 Disclosure: twin-mom.com received admissions to The Lights of Christmas for review purposes this year.
 Opinions are the writer’s own.

 About twin-mom.com and Linda Jenkins:

 twin-mom.com is a blog about family life and travels in the Pacific Northwest, with some wish list finds just for moms, too.
 Follow Linda and her busy family as they enjoy close-to-home and accessible family fun.

 Former attorney Linda Jenkins is a Pacific Northwest travel, food & wine, and lifestyle writer.
-Her work has appeared in magazines and newspapers including 425 Magazine, South Sound Magazine, NWLawyer, The Seattle Times, and The Tacoma News Tribune.
+Her work has appeared in magazines and newspapers including 425 Magazine, South Sound Magazine, NWLawyer, The Everett Herald, The Seattle Times, and The Tacoma News Tribune.
 Read more…

 Follow twin-mom.com on: